benders5e/benders5e/phb/classes/airbender.md

 <div class="formCard air">
 <h4>Nimble action</h4>
-<p style="font-style: italic;">Cost: 1 chi</p>
+<p style="font-style: italic;">Cost: 1-2 chi</p>

-You spend 1 chi to take the Dodge, Disengage, or Dash action as a bonus action on this turn.
+You spend 1 chi to take the Dash or Disengage action as a bonus action on your turn.

+You can choose to spend 1 additional chi (for a total of 2 chi) to take the Dodge action as a bonus action instead.
 </div>

 <!--#### Shunt (rename this)